 Arguably, this is the most important technique to drive traffic to your site.
 You have to give people a reason to visit; something magnetic they can’t help but explore.

 Post all of this content to your blog.
-It will become a great resource for first-time visitors as well as long-time supporters.
+It will become a great resource for first-time visitors, as well as long-time supporters.
 Encourage comments, constructive criticism, and community involvement to help you understand what kinds of content your audience wants to see.

 2. Optimize Your Website Content

-3. Host Your Own Donation Page
+3. Host Your Own Donation Site

 - You’re usually stuck with their template.